-Adverse sustainability impact Adverse impact on sustainability factors (qualitativ or quantitative) e Metric Impact 2023 Impact 2022 Unit Explanation Actions taken and actions planned and targets set for the next reference period Indicators a pplicable to investments in investee companies Social and employee matters Investments in companies without workplace accident prevention policies Share of investments in investee companies without a workplace accident prevention policy 0% 6 0% % The investee companies are SPVs with no employees.
-NA 2.
-Rate of accidents Rate of accidents in investee companies expressed as a weighted average 0 No accidents reported in the year.
-NA Number of days lost to injuries, accidents, fatalities or illness Number of workdays lost to injuries, accidents, fatalities or illness of investee companies expressed as a weighted average 0) No accidents reported in the year.
-NA 4.
-Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 0% 6 0% % The investee companies are SPVs to hold assets but suppliers are subject to procurement policies from the ultimate parent.
+Adverse sustainability impact Adverse impact on sustainability factors (qualitative or quantitative) Metric Impact 2024 Impact 2023 Unit Explanation Actions taken and actions planned and targets set for the next reference period Indicators applicable to investments in investee companies Social and employee matters Share of investments in investee companies without a workplace accident prevention policy 0% 0% % The investee companies are SPVs with no employees.
+NA Rate of accidents in investee companies expressed as a weighted average 0 0 No accidents reported in the year.
+NA fatalities or illness Number of workdays lost to injuries, accidents, fatalities or illness of investee companies expressed as a weighted average 0 0 No accidents reported in the year.
+NA Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 0% 0% % The investee companies are SPVs to hold assets but suppliers are subject to procurement policies from the ultimate parent.
 When opportunities arise to re-tender O&M contracts, as part of the process, the company aims to ensure new O&Ms adhere to the supplier Code of conduct.
 NA